Advertiser disclosure

 How long at SAT scores valid?

-SAT scores are typically valid for five years.
+SAT scores do not expire; however, many colleges typically limit score validity periods to five years.
 After that, they may no longer be reported to colleges and universities.